-- A FACTS application fee is charged to all new students. - New students are charged a new student fee at the time of enrollment. - The Graduation fee includes the cost of the Grade 8 Retreat, all graduation events (Disneyland admission and transportation, Siempre Adelante Celebration, Graduation Recognition Night, Graduation Mass), graduation gowns, 8th-grade sweatshirts, diplomas/diploma covers, awards, a class gift and other miscellaneous grad items. - Students enrolled in Grades 6 and 7 may have an opportunity to participate in outdoor education programs that coincide with their grade level curriculum.
+- A FACTS application fee is charged to all new students. - New students are charged a new student fee at the time of enrollment.

+• The Graduation fee includes the cost of the Grade 8 Retreat, all graduation events (Disneyland admission and transportation, Siempre Adelante Celebration, Graduation Recognition Night, Graduation Mass), graduation gowns, 8th Grade sweatshirts, diplomas/diploma covers, awards, a class gift, and other miscellaneous grad items.

+Students enrolled in Grades 6 and 7 may have an opportunity to participate in outdoor education programs that coincide with their grade level curriculum.
 The cost of the camp is the parent's/guardian's responsibility, and payment plans are available.
 A parent/guardian may opt their student out of the camp for personal reasons.
-Non-participating students may be able to participate in an independent study program on campus for the duration of the camp. - A missing lunch fee is billed through FACTS (per student, per lunch) for lunches provided to students who do not have a lunch. - There may be charges through FACTS Incidental Billing for non-recurring items such as lost or damaged technology equipment, lost or damaged textbooks/library books and any other miscellaneous charges.
+Non-participating students may be able to participate in an independent study program on campus for the duration of the camp.

+• A missing lunch fee is billed through FACTS (per student, per lunch) for lunches provided to students who do not have a lunch.

+There may be charges through FACTS Incidental Billing for non-recurring items such as lost or damaged technology equipment, lost or damaged textbooks/library books and any other miscellaneous charges.

 1803.
-Service Hours / Volunteering Requirement (TK - Grade 8 only)
+Service Hours / Volunteering Requirement

-Each family is asked to volunteer their time and talent which includes performing forty (40) hours of service to the school.
-Any unfulfilled service hours are billed at \$15.00/hour.
+Each family is asked to volunteer their time and talent which includes performing a minimum number of hours of service to the school based on the oldest child's grade level.
+All volunteer hours are managed through St. Serra's volunteer platform, Serra Cause Connect.
+Any unfulfilled service hours are billed at \$25.00/hour.